hqq

 )

-Note: You can't save/load quantized models directly via save_pretrained
+You can save/load quantized models as regular transformers models via save_pretrained

 You can also utilize the HQQ library to quantize transformers models: